vnijs/gitgadget/README.md

 Unless you plan to use `gitgadget` to manage student assignments, use `student` as the `User type`.
 Finally, enter the main directory where you plan to clone code repos (e.g., "C:/Users/me/GitLab")

-> Please use HTTPS to clone, push, pull, etc. from and to GitLab

 ## Create (GitLab only)

 Enter the path to a local directory to create a repo on GitLab.
 If the local directory does not yet exist it will be created.
 You can also click the `Open` button and navigate to an existing directory.
 If a `Group name` is provided it will be used to place the repo on GitLab.
 This is recommended if you are using `gitgadget` for assignment management.
 If left blank, the GitLab user name will be used as the group.
 A `Prefix` can be added and will default to the value of `git.prefix` in .Renviron (see _Initial settings_ below).
 The prefix can be used to avoid conflicting assignment names across classes (e.g., multiple classes using "assignment1").